Ptrskay3/msde-cli/README.md

 - Bump the version in `Cargo.toml`
 - Check `MERIGO_UPSTREAM_VERSION` in `.cargo/config.toml` and bump it if necessary.

+### Environment variables

+This is a list of existing environment variables that alter the behavior of the CLI tool.

+`MERIGO_AUTH_URL`: Connect to this url for authentication.
+Useful for local development to override the production URL in builds.
+The local server is at `http://localhost:8765`.

+`MERIGO_UPSTREAM_VERSION`: The current upstream version of the siab_app when this tool was built.
+This is a compile-time variable.

+`MERIGO_TOKEN`: The token used for authentication.
+Currently only used for the `login` command, but all subcommand will accept this in the future.
+It'll take precedence over the stored `~/.msde/auth.json` file.

+`MERIGO_DEV_PACKAGE_DIR`: The folder where the project is initialized.
+Useful if you have multiple project locations.
+Takes precedence over `~/.msde/config.json`.

+`MERIGO_NOWARN_INIT`: If you have no project initialized, the tool prints a warning by default.
+Set this variable to a non-empty string to disable printing that warning.

 ### Requires
   - docker compose >=2.20